yojoecapital/notes/CS-579 Online Social Network Analysis/Ch-9-Recommendation-in-Social-Media.md

 <img src="images/image-20230505015517043.png" alt="image-20230505015517043" style="zoom: 80%;" />

-- ==Precision== a measure of exactness, determines the fraction of relevant items retrieved out of all items retrieved
+- **Precision** a measure of exactness, determines the fraction of relevant items retrieved out of all items retrieved

 $$
 P=\frac {N_{rs}} {N_s}
 $$

-- ==Recall== a measure of completeness, determines the fraction of relevant items retrieved out of all relevant items
+- **Recall** a measure of completeness, determines the fraction of relevant items retrieved out of all relevant items

 $$
 R=\frac{N_{rs}}{N_r}
 $$

-- ==F1==
+- **F1**

 $$
 F = \frac{2\times P \times R}{P+R} \in [0,1]